Traveling soon? Here’s why you shouldn’t leave cybersecurity at home.

 1. Don’t Tweet at hotels or airlines

 In the era of business-to-consumer transparency, it’s natural for us to want to connect with brands online.
-Whether that’s to praise them for above and beyond service or shame them for losing our luggage, though, it’s not worth the cybersecurity risks.
+Whether that’s to praise them for above and beyond service or shame them for losing our luggage.
+Neither is worth the cybersecurity risk.

 Tweeting at an airline or geotagging a hotel on your public social media profile makes you vulnerable to phishing scams.
 Hackers can use this type of information in a number of ways: They could pose as the hotel and email you to get more of your personal data, or they might call your hotel and use a tactic called “vishing” (voice elicitation) to impersonate you and, for example, transfer your hotel points to themselves.
 If you feel the urge to vent or rave on Twitter or Yelp about an experience while traveling, it’s best to keep this type of communication to private channels.